Houston Health Day event to feature health demos, services offered by Houston Health Department - Voice of Asia Online

 The event will offer Houstonians a chance to learn how to access the department’s programs and adopt healthy living habits.
 Set for 10 am to 2 pm April 1 at the Judson Robinson Community Center, 2020 Hermann Drive, Houston Health Day kicks off local observance of National Public Health Week.

 Houston Health Day will feature demonstrations on healthy eating and cooking, yoga, Zumba, hip hop fitness, line dancing and a leisurely fun walk through nearby Hermann Park.
-Prizes awarded hourly will include bikes, scooters and helmets, training weights, pedometers and drawstring backpacks.
+Prizes will be awarded hourly.

 Interactive stations will help participants learn about health conditions and engage with the department’s programs and services including immunizations, dental health, free diabetes center, nurses home visitation, childhood lead poisoning prevention, farmers’ markets, community gardens and child vision screening and referrals.
 They will also highlight services related to chronic disease prevention, tuberculosis and colorectal cancer.